alexander-pick/MKMTool/README.md

 ## What is this?

-MKMTool ist a helper application I wrote for tinkering around with optimization of sale processes on magiccardmarket.eu and the idea of automation of some tasks most people wouldn’t be able to get done by pure manpower.
+MKMTool is a helper application I wrote for tinkering around with optimization of sale processes on magiccardmarket.eu and the idea of automation of some tasks most people wouldn’t be able to get done by pure manpower.

 This tool is intended for everyone who is curious about buying and selling MTG cards with more comfort.
 But needs some (minimum) technical skill at the current state.